Datamine-Crypto/white-paper/docs/datamine-smart-contracts.md

 We've split up the smart contract into multiple easy-to-understand constants, immutable variables and functions.
 There were some ideas that were scrapped to keep the contract as simple as possible but powerful enough to provide new features like Delegated Minting, FLUX target-burning and partial minting.

-We've chosen the best security base possible at time of writing FLUX smart contract: OpenZepplin.
+We've chosen the best security base possible at time of writing FLUX smart contract: OpenZeppelin.
 We've used their entire product line including unit testing and Smart Contract libraries.

 We also chose to split up all logic and prefer clear variable names instead of reducing lines of code.
 Overdoing it on require checks in favor of improved errors instead of relying on SafeMath overflow protection in places.
 Everything is well documented and we go through the entire smart contract in detail in this whitepaper.

 #### Stay up to date

 We're using the latest Solidity v0.6.9 which was released only days prior to the mainnet launch.
-We've also used the latest OpenZepplin available smart contracts.
+We've also used the latest OpenZeppelin available smart contracts.

 #### Be aware of blockchain properties